snirsnir/projects/README.md

 ------------------
 CyberSpace:
 A unique cyber learning platform for children.
-Lessons, riddles and tools that will give you experiential and powerful learning of cyber link to repository: https://github.com/snirsnir/cyber link to website:
+Lessons, riddles and tools that will give you experiential and powerful learning of cyber. link to repository: https://github.com/snirsnir/cyber link to website: